2025 U.S. Figure Skating Championships: Pairs

-Reigning champions Ellie Kam and Daniel O'Shea, who led in the pairs event after their short program, finished in third place after a series of mistakes in their free skate, which included a fall for both skaters on their final lift.
+Reigning champions Ellie Kam and Daniel O'Shea, who had led in the pairs event after their short program, finished in third place after a series of mistakes in their free skate, which included a fall for both skaters on their final lift.
 Alisa Efimova and Misha Mitrofanov ended up winning the competition, rallying back from third place with a new personal best in the free skate.
 Katie McBeath and Daniil Parkman also scored a new personal best in the free skate to win the silver medals.
-"I've been close, just off the podium twice," Parkman stated in an interview.
-"I was fifth once [with Nathan Bartholomay] and last year with Daniil, so this will be my first medal and I'm so happy we get to share it."
+"I've been close, just off the podium twice," McBeath stated in an interview.
+"I was fifth once [with previous partner Nathan Bartholomay] and last year with Daniil, so this will be my first medal and I'm so happy we get to share it."